-With the Cycle DATUM SETTING, you can activate as the new datum a preset defined in a preset table.
+With the DATUM SETTING cycle you can activate as the new datum a preset defined in a preset table.

 After a DATUM SETTING cycle definition, all of the coordinate inputs and datum shifts (absolute and incremental) are referenced to the new preset.